-2 The Endocrine Society (2011) recommends at least 400 IU (1 IU = 25 ng) for children 0-1 year; at least 600 IU for children 1-18 years; at least 600 IU for adults 19-50 years; and 600-800 IU for adults 50+ years.
+1The Endocrine Society (2011) recommends at least 400 IU (1 IU = 25 ng) for children 0-1 year; at least 600 IU for children 1-18 years; at least 600 IU for adults 19-50 years; and 600-800 IU for adults 50+ years.
 At Walgreens (the largest drug retailing company in the US), 100 vitamin D tablets (1 tablet = 1000 IU) cost USD 9.99 (www.walgreen.com was visited 1 December 2015).
 As the diet will provide some vitamin D, one tablet every second day should suffice, which amounts to about USD 18 for a full year.

-policy (e.g., information campaigns) would also mitigate the otherwise induced fiscal sustainability issues.
+from the obvious welfare gains from improved public health, appropriate public health policy (e.g., information campaigns) would help to mitigate the otherwise induced fiscal sustainability issues.

-In order to analyze the aggregate health implications of post-Columbian migration flows, we construct a measure that proxies the risk of vitamin D deficiency in a population (of a country or region): the difference between ancestor UV-R of the population and actual UV-R at the place of residence.
-The computation of ancestor UV-R is made possible by the World Migration Matrix 1500-present, due to Putterman and Weil (2010).
-For each country, the database records the fraction of the current population with ancestor (i.e., year 1500 C.E.) origins elsewhere; ancestor UV-R is thus a weighted average of UV-R in ancestral homelands, with population shares used as weights.
+In order to analyze the aggregate health implications of historical migration flows, we construct a measure that proxies the risk of vitamin D deficiency in a given population.
+The measure tracks the difference between UV-R intensity in the ancestral place of residence of the population (ancestor UV-R) and the actual level of UV-R intensity at the place of current residence (current UV-R).
+The computation of ancestor UV-R is made possible by using the World Migration Matrix between 1500 and the present, built by Putterman and Weil (2010).
+For each country the database records the fraction of the current population with ancestral (i.e., year 1500 C.E.) origins elsewhere; ancestor UV-R can therefore be defined as a weighted average of UV-R in ancestral homelands, with 1500 C.E. population shares used as weights.
 We derive a similar measure for each of the 51 US states.
-The idea behind our measure is that ancestor UV-R, through a well-established evolutionary mechanism described in Section 2, should capture the intensity of skin pigmentation of the current population: If ancestor UV-R is high, one would expect a population with relatively intense skin pigmentation.
-Insofar as ancestor UV-R exceeds actual UV-R in a given location, one would expect an elevated risk of vitamin D deficiency in the present-day population, which should work to elevate mortality and morbidity, ceteris paribus.3
+The idea behind our measure is that ancestor UV-R, through a well-established evolutionary mechanism described in Section 2, should capture the average intensity of skin pigmentation in the current population: if ancestor UV-R is high, one would expect a population with relatively intense skin pigmentation.
+Insofar as ancestor UV-R exceeds actual UV-R in a given location, one would expect an elevated risk of vitamin D deficiency in the present-day population, which should work to elevate mortality and morbidity, ceteris paribus.2

-With our risk-of-vitamin-D-deficiency measure in hand, we proceed to examine its explanatory power vis-à-vis life expectancy across the world.
-We find that greater risk of vitamin D deficiency is negatively correlated with longevity.
-This holds true when we condition on other well-known contemporary correlates of longevity such as per capita income, human capital and income inequality.
-We also document that neither the level of UV-R in itself nor latitude at the place of residence render the risk-of-vitamin-D-deficiency variable insignificant, consistent with the hypothesis that we obtain identification through the "mismatch" between ancestor and current UV-R exposure, not simply the current environment.
-In addition, the correlation remains significant when we filter out other historical or geographic correlates of contemporary life expectancy.
+With the difference between ancestor and actual UV-R as a measure for the potential risk of vitamin D deficiency, we proceed to examine its explanatory power vis-à-vis life expectancy across the world.
+Our baseline finding shows that greater risk of vitamin D deficiency is negatively correlated with longevity.
+This holds true even when we condition on well-studied contemporary correlates of longevity such as per capita income, human capital and income inequality.
+We also document that neither the level of UV-R in itself nor latitude at the place of residence render the risk-of-vitamin-D-deficiency variable insignificant, consistent with the hypothesis that we obtain identification through the imbalance between ancestor and current UV-R exposure, not simply from differences in the current environment.
+Moreover, the correlation we uncover remains significant even when we filter out other historical and geographic correlates of contemporary life expectancy.